rchain/www/README.md

 - create docker containers
 - publish containers to [Container Registry](https://cloud.google.com/container-registry/)
 - deploy to [kubernetes (k8) cluster](https://kubernetes.io/)
+To check the status of your build visit: https://console.cloud.google.com/cloud-build

 #### Committing your work
 Prefix git commit messages with one or more of prefixes as outlined here: